researchsetup/researchsetup.github.io/researchmodel.md

 Viewing "marketing" through an optimization lens helps us think about two common types of sub-optimal strategies (since $P(Convinced)\approx1$):

-1. $Marketing\gg E[Impact]$  Overmarketing is when the amount of awareness is not consummerate with the expected impact of the work on others.
+1. $Marketing\gg E[Impact]$  Overmarketing is when the amount of awareness is not commensurate with the expected impact of the work on others.
 1. $Marketing\ll E[impact]$ Arguably a more wide-spread issue is _undermarketing_, where work that could have lots of impact is not marketed enough for people to know about it.

 Both are suboptimal because it misleads others  (the first case), or deprives others from doing impactful work (the second case).
-The first case is a waste of resources, but does not reduce the ultimate impact of the paper.
+The first case is a waste of resources, and it is easy to focus on the potential outcomes rather than the limitations in the assumptions and what the evidence can actually imply.

 I think the latter case is a bigger issue because it directly reduces the impact of the paper, since people will simply not know about it.
 Also, the latter is more widespread and can be ameliorated via training.
 Why are papers undermarketed?
 My hypothesis is that $E[Impact\|Paper]$ is difficult to measure, and the authors are overly conservative in their estimates.
 Meaning that the author's perception of their own work is lower than what it actually is.
-Consider applying an estimation procedure; for instance, sampling from colleagues is a good way of compensating for your internal bias.
+Since our terms are probabilities, consider applying your favorite estimation procedure; for instance, sampling from colleagues is a good way of compensating for your internal bias.

+{:.example}
+Beyond maintaining a [homepage](http://www.eugenewu.net) (and [lab website](https://cudbg.github.io/lab) after starting at Columbia), I have traditionally undermarketed my work for the same reasons as above: I was not confident whether or not my work mattered.
+At Columbia, I promoted my mentees' work, because they deserved it, but otherwise did not do much.    <br/>
+I took a teaching break Fall 2017, and I forced myself to give a series of talks at friendly universities and companies.
+The feedback about our research direction was overwhelmingly kind, positive, and constructive.
+That boost of confidence has spurred me to more actively promote my lab, and was the impetus for this document.<br/>
+I think the lesson is to talk often and talk widely about your work with colleagues you respect.